-I intend to offer a small extra credit opportunity (approximately 25 points) for those who watch and respond to short videos about mentorship.
+I intend to offer a small extra credit opportunity (approximately 25 points) related to research.
 Details are subject to change and will be announced in class.
 Maps to CLO9.

 Late Assignments and Make-Ups

 Assignments are due as indicated on Canvas, and the deadlines are strict.
 Because of this, I encourage you to avoid submitting assignments in the last two hours before the due date whenever possible.
 Late activity assignments and reflection questions will be accepted with a 20% penalty per day.
 That is, an assignment submitted between 0 and 23 hours past the deadline will be accepted with a 20% reduction included after grading.
 An assignment submitted 24 hours past the deadline will be accepted with a 40% reduction included after grading.
 Please allow extra time for me to grade late-submitted assignments.
 If your circumstances warrant an exception to the late assignment penalty, such as due to a health emergency, complete this form to request an exception.
 When you need an exception to the late assignment penalty, I need the request form completed as soon as you are able to complete it.